The Classic Chicago Hot Dog

 The Coney Island Hot Dog

 This is where it all started…the American hot dog became the American dream.
-The all-beef frank is cooked on a flatiron griddle, and most often dressed with only mustard, kraut and onions.
-Thats all.
+The all-beef frank is cooked on a flat iron griddle and most often dressed in only mustard, kraut, and onions.
+That’s all.
 No relish, chili, and especially, NO KETCHUP!

 The Michigan Coney Dog

 After tasting the dogs native to Coney Island, Detroit began serving a similar rendition: a pork hot dog served on a steamed bun, topped with all-meat chili (no beans allowed), diced onion, and yellow mustard.

 A pork and beef frank with a crazy amount of toppings.
 Anything but standard, this dog is topped with chili, chopped onions, and an ungodly amount of shredded cheese mounded on top.

 The Jersey Italian Dog